kleber-maia/iobjects/README.md

 - Replaceable security service;
 - User color schemes;
 - Integrated help system and release notes;
 - Dozens of other exciting features.

+You can take a look into the [iObjects CRM](https://github.com/kleber-maia/iobjects-crm) and [iObjects Security Service](https://github.com/kleber-maia/iobjects-security-service) projects to see some screen shots of a final product developed on iObjects.

 ## About
 iObjects is all about reducing project's delivery time and ensuring product's high quality.
 It abstracts key pieces from all steps of the development cycle and makes the whole process a piece of cake.
 Even inexperienced developers can act as systems analysts, developers, testers and documenters, transforming needs in great, low budget solutions.